QubesOS/qubes-doc/basics_dev/gsod.md

 **Project**: Create guide on firstboot for new users

 **Brief explanation**: When a user first boots Qubes after installing it, there is an opportunity to introduce the user to some of the unique functionality Qubes has.
-This could be the same content as the [Improved Getting Started page](#).
+This could be the same content as the [improved getting started page](#improve-getting-started-page).

 **Expected results**: